Lurkers in the Dark

 The Skinnerkin have seen four changes, most are a tightening up (probably two buffs and a nerf) of their warscroll abilities and they have had their Inspiration mechanic nerfed.

-To Inspire, the Skinnerkin now need to have (not used) 3 or more Haunch tokens,
+To Inspire, the Skinnerkin now need to have (not had) 3 or more Haunch tokens,

 Commentary - I think this is a much-needed change, which forces the player to decide if they want to use their haunch counters as a resource to access their other abilities, or save them in order to Inspire.